janhartigan/filepicker/README.markdown

 ## options

-These are the available settings and callback functions available for the plugin:
+These are the settings and callback functions available for the plugin:

 <pre>
 {